Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 55 of 365. **Brave and thouth!**
-- DAY: Sunday ,went to work,talked to Ivy, I rebuke it, All will be well, i am happy and thriving, we presented
+- DAY: Monday ,went to work,talked to Dia, Had a great time watching, All will be well, i am happy and thriving, we presented

 3hr work: Daily💚💚💚
 God is great💚💚💚💚💚💚